pingou2712/cups_guacamole/README.md

 So only change at the moment:

-*Change return 1 to return 0
-line:122 and 522
+*It's not a good job but it's work (not time for moment) Change return 1 to return 0 line:122 and 522

 *And changement name and necessary for that...